Reported Liverpool target Alisson offers Karius moral support

-Karius committed two inexplicable mistakes as the Reds lost 3-1 to Real Madrid in Kiev on Saturday, with the German shot-stopper left inconsolable after the final whistle at the NSC Olimpiyskiy Stadium.
+Karius committed two inexplicable mistakes as the Reds lost 3-1 to Real Madrid in Kiev, with the German shot-stopper left inconsolable after the final whistle at the NSC Olimpiyskiy Stadium.

 Alisson's kind words may be of little comfort to Karius, though, given the Brazil international has been touted as a possible target for the Merseyside club in the close-season.